 Please read below about the different qualifications of lactation professionals (LP) who offer skilled lactation care and support in India.
 There are many types of lactation professionals (LP) who care for families during lactation.
 ALPI believes in a referral based system, where skilled lactation support is provided at all levels and all communities throughout India.
 Thank you for supporting families together!

-IBCLC (Internationally Board Certified Lactation Consultant) IBCLE Website IBCLC Scope of Practice IBCLC Pathways An Internationally Board Certified Lactation Consultant is someone who has studied the comprehensive science of lactation and put in the most clinical hours (a minimum of 1000 hours) observing and working with families during lactation.
-An IBCLC, sometimes just called an “LC,” in order to obtain his/her credential sits for an examination (similar to the boards taken by medical doctors).
-This is the only internationally, standardized lactation credential available.
+IBCLC* (Internationally Board Certified Lactation Consultant) Internationally Recognized Highest Gold Standard *IBCLC is the internationally trademarked term by IBCLE. **Please note the abbreviation and title of lactation consultant, IBCLC and LC is exclusively for those who have passed the IBCLE Board Examination.
+IBCLE Website IBCLC Scope of Practice IBCLC Pathways An Internationally Board Certified Lactation Consultant is someone who has studied the comprehensive science of lactation and put in the most clinical hours (a minimum of 1000 hours) observing and working with families during lactation.
+An IBCLC, IBCLE's internationally trademarked term, in order to obtain his/ her credential sits for an examination (similar to the boards taken by medical doctors).
+This is the only internationally, standardized lactation credential available globally.
 IBCLCs are required to recertify every five years, by educational credits or exam, in order to retain their title.
-They work in hospitals, doctor’s offices, private practice and other settings.
+They work on a health team in hospitals, doctor’s clinics, lactation support centres and other settings.
 Some IBCLCs make home visits as well.
-Many IBCLCs have taken one of the certification programs below to obtain his/her 90 hours of lactation specific education.
+Many IBCLCs have taken one of the certification courses below to obtain his/her 90 hours of lactation specific education.
 Requirements for IBCLC by Pathway 1:

 14 hours health sciences credits